embertec-eng/Chart.js/README.md

 Fork of the original Chart.js repo with customized chart types

+## v1.0.2.7
+- fix the haloColor condition in PulseForecast chart

 ## v1.0.2.6
 - Various bug fixes
 - Introduced the dotted arc fore forecast values in PulseForecast